dikortis/LetsTalkETC/Episodes/Episode_4.md

-stuff and it's very hard for me to deploy a contract I mean I got to install the client I got it you know I got down the block chain you know of course you know what am I going to compile it in if we can make contracts very easily deployed and you know and
+stuff and it's very hard for me to deploy a contract I mean I got to install the client I got it you know I got down the blockchain you know of course you know what am I going to compile it in if we can make contracts very easily deployed and you know and